lnalborczyk/neurogam/README.md

 ## Usage

-Below we fit a Bayesian generalised additive multilevel model (BGAMM) to estimate the onset and offset of effect from simulated EEG data.
+Below we fit a Bayesian generalised additive multilevel model (BGAMM) to estimate the onset and offset of a difference between conditions (in simulated EEG data).

 ``` r
 # loading the neurogam package